The Winter Cottage Throw is an easy crochet pattern. This crochet blanket is made with a super bulky weight yarn.

 For this design I used 10 Caron Sprinkle Cakes.
-They are a super bulky weight (6) yarn with a wool/acrylic blend yarn and a tweed look.
+They are a super bulky weight (6) yarn with a wool/acrylic blend yarn and a tweed look and are available at Michaels Stores.
 I love the wool blends for their warmth and breathability (wool also repels moisture).

 I used a 10 mm hook which allowed me to keep a looser tension while working with a dense stitch.
 I finished off the design adding a great tassel fringe to both ends.

 This website is supported by ads which allows me to offer this pattern for free on my blog.
-If you would like a convenient ad free, download and go PDF, you may purchase one for $2.00 CAD in my shops, or you may add the pattern to your Etsy and Ravelry favourites!
+If you would like to add this pattern to your library or purchase an ad free PDF, you may purchase one from either my Etsy or Ravelry Shop linked below:

 Skill Level: Easy

 Gauge: 2 sc x 2 sc = 1 inch

 Finished Size (excluding tassels): approximately 47 inches x 65 inches

 Yarn: 10 Sprinkle Cakes by Yarnspirations™ (77% Acrylic, 20% Wool, 3% Other; 8.5 oz, 240 g;